aliceui/aliceui.org.backup/docs/alice-rules.md

 ---

-> When other men are limited by of laws, remember, Every thing is permitted.
+> When other men are limited by of laws, remember, Everything is permitted.
 *「 Assassin's Creed: Brotherhood 」*

 ---